Afarrell95/BoulderBar/README.md

 ## description

-This project is a personal portfolio created with React!
-Users will be able to go though different pages such as my About me page, Contact, resume, and the home page.
+This project is a mock ecommerce website for the buying and selling of bouldering equipment.
+Created with React, Bootstrap, CSS, and HTML.

 ## installation